You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 Why open a ghost kitchen?

 But it’s not just lower capital - the ongoing operational costs are lower too.
-You can cut down on rent since there’s no need to pay the high cost of a location with tons of foot traffic.
+Restaurant owners can cut down on rent since there’s no need to pay the high cost of a location with tons of foot traffic.
 In this case, your presence is online.
 And that makes ghost kitchens a more affordable route, since they just need to be in a delivery hotspot, not the busiest street corner in town for dine-in traffic.

 With a typical restaurant, you’d also need a large front-of-house team for dine-in guests.
 But with ghost kitchens, you only need as few as 3 to 5 back-of-house staff members total.